alttch/atasker/doc/workers.rst

 Additional worker parameter *loop* may be specified to put executor function inside external async loop.

-To use external async loop by default, it may be specified in task supervisor, as default:
+Default external loop may be also specified in task supervisor:

 .. code:: python